Syncher-source/WrPuppetsAct2/README.md

 ## Known bugs and issues

-* Physics bones are currently not working in the shipping build, only the PIE
+* Avatar controller rotation should account for head rotation and position instead to orbit around pawn origin, to implement this without jitter looks likes changes to the engine are required, for now is disabled

-* Calibration has issues if not done at origin
+* Calibration has issues if not done at begin, restart the application to recalibrate

-* Rotation should account for hips position

-* Change calibration key since trigger can be pressed too easily
+* Contacts among avatars are not working when the .vrm is runtime loaded

 ## Contacts
 Discord: \_VentiSette\_\_